python/mypy/docs/source/error_code_list2.rst

 Check that every function has an annotation [no-untyped-def]
 ------------------------------------------------------------

-If you use ``--disallow-untyped-defs``, mypy requires that each function has an annotation (either a Python 3 annotation or a type comment).
+If you use ``--disallow-untyped-defs``, mypy requires that all functions have annotations (either a Python 3 annotation or a type comment).

 Example: